 3. Pirelli Scorpion Winter

-Now, the Scorpion Winter also boasts two special features.
-Firstly, selected sizes are available with Pirelli’s Seal Inside technology, an adhesive sealant that coats around any object that penetrates the tire, sealing the puncture, and allowing you to continue driving without losing air pressure.
-Isn’t that impressive?
+The Scorpion Winter also boasts two more special features.
+Firstly, selected sizes are available with Pirelli's Seal Inside technology, an adhesive sealant that coats around any object that penetrates the tire, sealing the puncture, and allowing you to continue driving without losing air pressure.
+Isn't that impressive?

 Secondly, limited sizes are equipped with the Pirelli Noise Cancelling System, an ingenious layer of sound-absorbing foam attached to the tire’s inner liner to reduce vehicle cabin noise.